Page Content Portlet

 Q. How can I correct or update my company information once I have registered?

-A. Once you are registered, your company information must be updated every three years by logging into the County system using your unique ID and password.
-If you have forgotten your user ID or password, you can reset it through the County's website at www.gwinnettcounty.com.
+A. Log in to the County vendor portal.
+If you have forgotten your user ID or password, you can reset it through the County's website at www.GwinnettCounty.com.

 Q. Do I have to provide proof of insurance to do business with Gwinnett County?